JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Paraskara_2.md

 1\. [^832].
 In (the month) Pausha, under (the Nakshatra) Rohi<i>t</i>î, or at the middle Ash<i>t</i>akâ let them celebrate the conclusion of the study (of the Veda).

 2\.
-Let them go to the brink of water and make water oblations to the gods, the metres, the Vedas, the _Ri_shis, the ancient teachers, the Gandharvas, the other teachers, the year with its divisions, and to their own ancestors and teachers.
+Let them go to the brink of water and make water oblations to the gods, the metres, the Vedas, the <i>Ri</i>shis, the ancient teachers, the Gandharvas, the other teachers, the year with its divisions, and to their own ancestors and teachers.

 3\.
 After having four times quickly recited the Sâvitrî, they should say, ‘We have finished.’